vmummer/appsec-demo/README.md

-# Check Point CloudGuard AppSec demo
+# Check Point CloudGuard AppSec demo using Win10/11 WSL and Docker

  This is a simple docker-compose environment for deploy a Check Point AppSec embedded nano-agent demo on Windows WSL and Docker.
  It will deploy three containers, an NGINX reverse proxy, an agent-container (the nano-agent) and the OWASP JuiceShop app.